 Proof of income (about two times the rent) in the form of pay stubs or a letter of employment stating your salary is definitely required when you're apartment hunting.
 If you're bringing a pet, have Rover's vet records up to date and in hand.
 Be prepared to pay a security deposit and a pet deposit if applicable, with each possibly running a few hundred dollars.

 Not sure how to fill your free time once you make the move to Mooresville?
 Lake Norman is always a safe choice.
 Launch a boat, fish, walk trails that wind along the lake's shore or even head to one of the beach areas.
-Churches outnumber pretty much everything else, and gourmet dining is not in demand.
 Chain restaurants and fast food places dot the landscape, so definitely plan on regularly hitting a walking path, golf course or park.

 When you need to get a major retail therapy fix, head to Birkdale Village just south of Mooresville, Concord Mills to the east, or drive about 20 minutes south into Charlotte.
 See a Panthers game, visit a museum or dine at a world-class restaurant, then drive home to your vast acreage in Mooresville.